-The mission of the Public Health master's programs is to prepare graduates to advance the public's health through education, health communication, health promotion, and the improvement of health outcomes of populations and individuals domestically and globally by fostering the critical thinking, leadership, and decision-making of our students.
-Master of Public Health (PBHL_MPH01) Sylvia Twersky, Graduate Director, Department of Public Health Public Health is a vibrant field of practice and science.
+HESG 501: Current Health & Wellness HESG 509: Functional Personal Conditioning HESG 525: Personal Nutrition HESG 551 Stress Management HESG 675: Coaching Leadership HESG 695: Wellness Coaching Internship Student Health Services Public Health Department Brenda Seals, Chair, Department of Public Health Master of Public Health (PBHL_MPH01) Sylvia Twersky, Graduate Director, Department of Public Health The Public Health program's vision is to address emerging concerns in public health in order to create a more equitable and healthier world.
+The program's mission is to promote critical thinking, leadership, and evidence-based practice in order to create improvement and equity in health outcomes for domestic and global populations.
+Introduction Public Health is a vibrant field of practice and science.
 Public Health is a broad, interdisciplinary field in the practice and science of protecting and improving the health of families and communities-answering needs on local, national and global levels.
 Professionals work to preserve wellness, as well as prevent or minimize health problems by implementing intervention programs, recommending policies, administering services, and conducting studies.
 Public health professionals strive to decrease health disparities and improve healthcare access, equity, and quality.
 Students develop the leadership, critical thinking, and research capabilities to pursue a range of public health career options.
-The TCNJ MPH offers three specialization tracks: 1) Epidemiology and Health Analytics focuses on the determinants and distribution of health as well as building the skill set to interpret and apply data for understanding population level health and the design and implementation of public health initiatives 2) Health Communication explores state-of-the-art social marketing and communication strategies and innovative ways to motivate healthy behavior and reduce health risk.
-Interpersonal communication, social marketing campaigns and mass communication theories, strategies and methods are explored as health changes are possible via institutions and agencies throughout the nation, and 3) Global $\,$ Health concentrates on the impact of culture, social structure, economics and politics on health and illness trends, social determinants of health, health disparities and public health policies worldwide.
-Students choose between the 2 year program as full-time students or an up to $5\,$ year program as part-time students.
-TCNJ also offers a "4+1" program accelerated program for upper class undergraduates wanting to pursue a combined Bachelors of Science and Masters of Public Health degree over 5 years.
-Face-to-face classes are offered on the TCNJ campus and at alternate facilities (e.g. Capital Health).
+The TCNJ MPH offers specialization tracks: 1) Epidemiology and Health Analytics focuses on the determinants and distribution of health as well as building the skill set to interpret and apply data for understanding population level health and the design and implementation of public health initiatives; 2) Health Communication explores state-ofthe-art social marketing and communication strategies and innovative ways to motivate healthy behavior and reduce health risk.
+Interpersonal communication, social marketing campaigns and mass communication theories, strategies and methods are explored as health changes are possible via institutions and agencies throughout the nation; and 3) (not currently accepting new applications) Global Health concentrates on the impact of culture, social structure, economics and politics on health and illness trends, social determinants of health, health disparities and public health policies worldwide.
+Students choose between the 2 year program as full-time students or an up to 6 year program as part-time students.
+TCNJ also offers a "4+1" program accelerated program for upper class TCNJ undergraduates wanting to pursue a combined Bachelors of Science and Masters of Public Health degree and a 5 year option for incoming first year students who want to pursue a combined Masters' and Bachelors' degree.
+In-person classes are offered on the TCNJ campus.
 Some courses also can be taken online or as hybrid (online/onsite).
-To accommodate working professionals, most classes are scheduled in two and half (2 1/2) hour-blocks during the evening (5:30 pm to 8:00 pm) Notice - Students follow the degree requirements of the Graduate Bulletin in effect when they begin their matriculation at the College.
-The information in this document applies to the 2019-20 academic year.
+To accommodate working professionals, classes are scheduled in two and half (2 1⁄2) hour-blocks during the evening (5:30 pm and after).
+Notice - Students follow the degree requirements of the Graduate Bulletin in effect when they begin their matriculation at the College.
+The information in this document applies to the 2022-2023 academic year.
 Students returning to the College after an absence of two consecutive semesters (not including summer) follow the requirements in effect at the time of their return.
-Revision Advisory - The School of Nursing, Health, and Exercise Science on behalf of the Masters of Public Health maintains the right and responsibility to revise content as appropriate in response to changes to accreditation requirements or other professional standards in the field.
+Revision Advisory - The School of Nursing and Health Sciences on behalf of the Masters of Public Health maintains the right and responsibility to revise content as appropriate in response to changes to accreditation requirements or other professional standards in the field.
 Admission Requirements: